Chadwell St Mary: Politics

 Chadwell has three councillors on Thurrock council.
 For most recent elections, until 2015, Labour Councillors have been elected.
-In 2015, a UKIP (now Thurrock Independents) candidate was elected.
+In 2015, a UKIP (subsequently Thurrock Independents) candidate was elected.
 In the 2021 local elections a Conservative was elected for the first time.
 Currently elected are Councillor Daniel Chukwu (Labour), Councillor Sara Muldowney (Labour), and Councillor Adam Carter (Conservative).

 Notable people

 James Temple who signed the death warrant for Charles I lived in this parish between 1607 and 1622.
 Another regicide, Temple's kinsman Edward Whalley also lived in the parish in the 1620s and 1630s.

 World javelin champion, Fatima Whitbread, grew up in Chadwell St Mary after being adopted by the Whitbread family when she was thirteen.

-Daniel Defoe, the writer managed and later owned a tile factory on the Tilbury Marshes (part of Chadwell at the time) and lived in a house on the edge of the river.
+Daniel Defoe, the writer, managed and later owned a tile factory on the Tilbury Marshes (part of Chadwell at the time) and lived in a house on the edge of the river.
 It is sometimes suggested that Defoe was born in the parish or that his family came from this parish, but research by a local historian has proved this unfounded.

-Dave Strickson, the founder member of the infamous 80's rock band Angela Rippon's Bum and co founder of the notorious Tilbury Skinhead gang, grew up in Chadwell St Mary and lived there for 17 years.

 Bobby Howe, ex-West Ham United and Bournemouth & Boscombe footballer,was born in the village.